Skip to main content

 You can write automation scripts which act on new or existing sites to perform tasks such as adding gems, updating configuration, inserting code, copying files, and much more.

-Automations are similar in concept to Gatsby Recipies or Rails App Templates.
+Automations are similar in concept to Gatsby Recipes or Rails App Templates.
 They’re uniquely powerful when combined with plugins, as an automation can install and configure one or more plugins from a single script.

 You could also write an automation to run multiple additional automations, and apply that to a brand-new site to set everything up exactly how you want it in a repeatable and automatic fashion.